bigbeefus/DMod40k/content/Core Rules.md

 Psykers may attempt to cast a psychic power as if it were the psychic phase at any point during an order.
 This may be done instead of moving or shooting as part of another order.
 Spend warp charges or take tests as usual, if relevant.

-## Support Strikes

-A unit taken from Additional Fire Support may be called in to perform one of the following via a Request Support order.

-### Long-Range Bombardment

-Artillery units may be taken as a battery or squadron for 10% of their normal cost.
-They may be called upon to use an Open Fire order that is treated as One Use Only per battery.
-A unit that fires this way must follow the procedure outlined in the Barrage section.

-### Support Strafes

-Single-model Flyer units may be taken for 20% of their usual points cost.
-This does not count toward a player’s unit count for the purposes of counting objectives.

-Flyers with Transport Capacity may carry units embarked upon it declared before the start of the game.
-Units that disembark from a zooming Flyer ignore any replacement effects for Deep Strike markers and are deployed immediately, treating any Mishap results as Misplaced.

-Support Flyers enter the controlling player’s board edge, and immediately perform a Maneuver and Fire order.
-The Flyer may move up to any point wholly within the controlling player’s half of the board treated as having moved Combat Speed, or anywhere on the opponent’s half as Cruising Speed.
-All other rules for Zooming Flyers apply.

-During the end phase, remove the flyer from the board.
-Flyers that leave the board this way are not counted as a casualty, but may not return to the board.
-They are still counted as a casualty if they are destroyed by other causes.

 ## Sweeping Advance

 After winning combat, units automatically attempt a Sweeping Advance if eligible.